Pupil Voice & Wellbeing

 Staff… were keen to espouse the qualities of other members of staff in a genuine and selfless way.
 It made it obvious how the children have learnt to be so community spirited and kind to each other. ’ IQM, May 2022

 Classes in 2-11 Department may have mainstream primary partner schools.
 The schools visit us here for informal play/classroom activities.
+Children in this age phase may also visit local parks.
+All children take part in a ‘summer trip’.

 Pupils in KS3 take part in activities at a variety of community venues, supermarkets and cafes developing valuable social skills.